1args/Monitorium/README.md

 - Splitting into separate styles
 - .NET 9

 The project contains an example of clean architecture through the use of modern, relevant solutions.
 MainWindow is used as the main window.
 Pages are represented by UserControl elements.
-The interface may not look great, because I'm not very creative.
 The project contains a simple logic: the application receives data about the hardware.

 Added nuget packages:
 - Microsoft.Extensions.DependencyInjection